Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 And Albus may well have noticed as much, and later started asking uncomfortable questions.

-Very much later, I have begun to think.
+Although possibly not until very much later, I have begun to think.

 How long was it, I wonder, before Slughorn began to suspect what (or who) Tom had become?
 Was that when he started fostering the careers of Muggle-borns and children from other Houses?
 For he had certainly been doing so for some time by the time of his retirement.

 I’ll also admit that I feel distinctly sorry for Slughorn, as I do not exactly feel sorry for Cornelius Fudge — another wrong man in the wrong place at the wrong time.
-Slughorn is a reasonably clever, competent wizard, and although vain, and not without a great deal of silliness, he is not merely a bumbling fool.
+Slughorn is a reasonably clever, competent wizard, and although vain, and not without a great deal of silliness, he is not just a bumbling fool.
 But he is essentially a trusting soul and his trust has been cruelly abused.

 But, to me, if anything, Sluggy is more on the order of a very big, rather clever baby.